uwacyber/cits1003/cits1003-labs/lab-8-forensics.md

 python bin_dump_to_image.py
 ```

-You should see a new file appear in the directory called `2424.png`; an image you can now open.
+You should see a new file appear in the directory called `2424.png`; a new image file.
+However, this image is still inside the container, which does not provide for you a graphical interface (you can't "click and open" the file to look at it).
+One way to resolve this is to move the file out of the container to your VM/host, where you do have a graphical interface to look at the file.
+To move it to your VM/host, one easy way is to use copy function provided by docker (the command runs from your VM/host).
+For details, see [https://docs.docker.com/engine/reference/commandline/cp/](https://docs.docker.com/engine/reference/commandline/cp/)

+Once you have moved the image to your VM/host, you should be able to just open it!

 {% hint style="note" %}
 The script uses parameters `offset = 5233385, width = 1640, height = 350 and bpp = 3`.
 What do these define?
 How are they used?
 Discuss with your peers and lab facilitators.